hongrongyang/ML_Climate/journal.md

 - Model **carbon emissions at the node level**, tracking the CO₂ output associated with electricity procurement;
 - Embed **carbon budgets or carbon pricing mechanisms** as either constraints or cost terms in the CMDP.

+By integrating carbon-aware decision signals into the state, reward, and constraint space of the reinforcement learning controller, we aim to design a DRL-based policy that coordinates EV load, grid safety, and environmental sustainability in a holistic and scalable way.

 The objective of this extension is to align the system with national and regional **carbon neutrality goals**, such as China's dual-carbon policy or emission trading systems (ETS) in the US and EU.
-This enables the framework to simulate not only economically and operationally optimal behavior, but also **low-carbon, policy-compliant decision-making**.

-By integrating carbon-aware decision signals into the state, reward, and constraint space of the reinforcement learning controller, we aim to design a DRL-based policy that coordinates EV load, grid safety, and environmental sustainability in a holistic and scalable way.
+However, to simplify verification, we impose a carbon intensity limit to constrain system emissions and evaluate whether the model performs effectively in the case study.

 Sorry for the late update — our group officially resumed the project after the midterm, as the weeks leading up to spring break were quite busy.

 So Let's start with our project !!

 -------